NorCal Digital Coordination Council

 By using this confirmed data, we have created a band plan which takes advantage of digital repeaters narrow band capabilities.
 As such we have created a win-win scenario for the Amateur community.
 Spectrum has been made available for digital repeater use in a very narrow portion of the band which previously saw little to no use and digital repeaters can now be deployed in a manner which minimizes their impact on the 146Mhz and 147Mhz portion of the band.

-Early evidence shows the success of this plan.
-Below is another image of the spectrum usage after the Digital Repeaters made the move to the Digital Spectrum.
+The evidence shows the success of this plan.
+Below is a live image of the spectrum usage after the Digital Repeaters made the move to the Digital Spectrum.

 We will endeavor to recognize repeaters coordinated by other entities.
 But we do not believe coordination is a right bestowed in perpetuity.
 Spectrum is a public asset and repeater owners are generously granted the privilege of its use.
 This privilege carries with it serious responsibilities.
 The responsibility to maintain equipment, ensure that it is being used and used properly and most importantly to make the system available to serve the broader needs of the communities in which we live.